SoftwareQuTech/SimulaQron/docs/ConfNodes.rst

 Manual setup
 ------------

-In this section we describe what the file run/startAll.sh does and how one can manually start up the SimulaQron and editing the nodes and port numbers used.
-This is useful if you don't want run/startAll.sh to automatically set the port numbers for you.
-Depending on what arguments are given to run/startAll.sh, the following is done:
+In this section we describe what the file ``./cli/main.py network start-all`` does and how one can manually start up the SimulaQron and editing the nodes and port numbers used.
+This is useful if you don't want ``./cli/main.py network start-all`` to automatically set the port numbers for you.
+Depending on what arguments are given to ``./cli/main.py network start-all``, the following is done:

-* If no arguments to run/startAll.sh are given then SimulaQron will start using the configuration specified by the files in the directory config.
+* If no arguments to ``./cli/main.py network start-all`` are given then SimulaQron will start using the configuration specified by the files in the directory config.
 If there the file config/Nodes.cfg doesn't exist then it will be created and the files config/{virtualNodes.cfg, cqcNodes.cfg, appNodes.cfg} will be overwritten using the nodes Alice, Bob, Charlie, David and Eve.

-* If the arguments --nodes (-nd) or --nrnodes (-nn) are used for run/startAll.sh then the files config/{Nodes.cfg, virtualNodes.cfg, cqcNodes.cfg, appNodes.cfg} are overwritten using the specified nodes.
+* If the arguments --nodes (-nd) or --nrnodes (-nn) are used for ``./cli/main.py network start-all`` then the files config/{Nodes.cfg, virtualNodes.cfg, cqcNodes.cfg, appNodes.cfg} are overwritten using the specified nodes.
 Port numbers will be used froThe files run/startVNodes.sh and run/startCQCNodes.sh are then called.
 What these scripts in turn do is specified below.m 8801.

 * If the argument --topology (-tp) is used then the files config/topology.json and config/topology.png will be overwritten which the specified topology and the entry :code:`topology_file` in config/settings.ini will be set to point to this file.